Kozek/Learn-HTML/I-Basic-HTML-Structure/I-CONNECT-IT.md

 /* [ 1.1 ] */
 #border-left {
-  /* Now full height, corresponding to those 70% */
+  /* Now full height, corresponding to 70% height of content */
   height: 100%;
   /* Split it in 3 rows, border-right 20%, 60% for main and last 20% for border-right */
   width: 20%;
-  /* Makes position dynamic*/
+  /* Align element to itself */
   position: relative;
   /*
    * url("path/to/file") - currently in css folder